SynteLang/SynteLang/README.md

 	wav [name]
 	out dac

 will playback starting halfway through the sample.
 You don't need to worry if the input value exceeds 1 as it will automatically wrap around so eg. 2.37 will become 0.37 and remain in range.
-As the default wav length is 4 seconds, 1 second of the wav corresponds to input of 0.25, 2s to 0.5 etc. This currently still applies to wavs shorter than 4 seconds, silence will played until the 4 seconds is up. ◊
+As the default wav length is 4 seconds, 1 second of the wav corresponds to input of 0.25, 2s to 0.5 etc.   Different rules apply for samples shorter than 4s. ◊
 By increasing the frequency and decreasing the amplitude of osc, a shorter section of the wav will be played.

 wavR is a pre-defined constant which gives the playback speed for a sample recorded at the same rate as the internal sample rate, which is typically 48kHz.
 To adjust to playback speed for samples recorded at a different rate simply `mul 44100/48000` for example, where the desired rate is 44.1kHz.
 This could be put more simply as `mul 441/480`, which is equivalent.
 To show this in a working necklace for clarity: